Columbia University College of Dental Medicine

 - Segmental arch technique

-- Techniques with twin bracket, self-ligation bracket, and Invisalign
+- Techniques with twin brackets, self-ligation bracket, and Invisalign

 Interdisciplinary programs include: